Dynamically accelerating the power iteration with momentum: Background: the static momentum method

-We can now summarize the convergence properties of the standard power iteration \eqref{eqn:pow} applied to the augmented matrix $A_\beta$ given by \eqref{eqn:augsys} hence iteration \eqref{eqn:mom1} as follows.
-An alternate approach based on Chebyshev polynomials can be found in \cite{DSHMRX19}.
+We can now summarize the convergence properties of the standard power iteration \eqref{eqn:pow} applied to the augmented matrix $A_\beta$ given by \eqref{eqn:augsys} hence iteration \eqref{eqn:mom1} for symmetric matrices $A$ as follows.
+An alternate approach based on Chebyshev polynomials shown for positive semidefinite matrices can be found in \cite{DSHMRX19}.